AMReX-Astro/Castro/sphinx_docs/source/CastroSoftware.rst

    want to create a new MultiFab containing a copy of that data with NGROW ghost cells.*

-   This is the case with —the MultiFab of the hydrodynamic state that we use to kick-off the hydrodynamics advance.
+   This is the case with Sborder—the MultiFab of the hydrodynamic state that we use to kick-off the hydrodynamics advance.